 One of the most impressive breakthroughs in the past decade has been Glasgow synthpop band CHVRCHES, whose sparkling, sharp-edged pop songs have crossed over to the mainstream in a big way.
 Debut album The Bones Of What You Believe remains their best album, but it could be argued that they potentially had better singles on the follow-up Every Open Eye.
 One such was the mighty hit of Clearest Blue, which starts off as a pensive pulse of a track, but gradually, and smartly, the band ratchet up the pressure until it is bubbling away nicely, before absolutely exploding into a joyous rave-up that is one hell of an unexpected change-up, and live is like lighting a fire under the dancefloor as the crowd goes nuts.

-For me the thundering, ecstatic highlight of an exceptional album, this album explored the myth of resurrection in different cultures, and seemed apt as the group seemed to be reborn here.
+For me the thundering, ecstatic highlight of an exceptional album, this album explored the myth of resurrection in different cultures and seemed apt as the group seemed to be reborn here.
 The mighty charge of the lead single, mind, was proof enough of the latter.
 Based on the idea of Babylonian creation myth, Mika Godrijk all-but rises from the flames himself as the song begins the trip from calm introduction to hedonistic, pounding dancefloor mayhem.
 Unsurprisingly a phenomenal live track, this was my route back into rediscovering my love for This Morn’ Omina all over again.

 /TKO Mindfuck (No Safety Remix)

 This project between Jason Novak and Chris Connelly has been releasing a steady stream of excellent, skeezy industrial grooves across the decade, with three albums and a number of shorter releases to their name (most recently with the excellent Operation C.O.C.K.S.U.R.E.
 EP the other month).
-Back in their early days, though, they released an excellent single that also featured Front 242 vocalist Richard23, that was a lengthy, spacey groove that felt designed purely for the industrial dancefloors that all three members originally cut their teeth on.
+Back in their early days, though, they released an excellent single that also featured Front 242 vocalist Richard23, which was a lengthy, spacey groove that felt designed purely for the industrial dancefloors that all three members originally cut their teeth on.
 They might have become a little more direct – and the songs shorter – since this single, but this was an excellent pointer to what they were capable of as if we needed telling.

-HEALTH weren’t doing nothing in the six years between albums up to DEATH MAGIC – in particular they did the soundtrack for the mega-selling Max Payne 3 game – but it certainly seemed to light a fire in the band again, and what came on the former album was a massive step up.
+HEALTH wasn’t doing nothing in the six years between albums up to DEATH MAGIC – in particular they did the soundtrack for the mega-selling Max Payne 3 game – but it certainly seemed to light a fire in the band again, and what came on the former album was a massive step up.
 The lead single, in particular, was a staggering track.
 Fully embracing industrial electronics alongside their trademark noise/beauty dichotomy, Stonefist evolves into a fist-pumping anthem, even though the post-chorus breakdown is one of drilling noise, and live it remains a three-minute thrill-ride (I’ve seen them live quite a bit in recent years, and this is always a highlight).

 /To Burn Your World